HanayaOkuda/MyPage/CV.md

 # Curriculum Vitae
-PDF version can be downloaded from here.
-(Sorry not avaiable yet...)
+PDF version will be available in the near future.

 ***
 ## *Education*